-As the figure shows, when the upper bound on age is less than 21 years ($m \le 21$), the estimates appear to be imprecise.
+As the figure shows, when the upper bound on age is less than 21 years ($m \leq 21$), the estimates appear to be imprecise.
 This could reflect the fact that only a few females are widowed in this age cohort.
 For example, in the estimation using 805 females aged 15 to 20, only four respondents are widowed.
 However, as the estimated sample includes females in their late-20s and early-30s (and more widows), the deterioration of levirate marriage comes to have increasingly negative correlations with widows' consumption at conventional levels of statistical significance.
 Moreover, if data relevant to much older females are exploited in the analysis, then the estimates gradually tend toward zero.
-This finding suggests that the disappearance of levirate marriage indeed relates to a decline in welfare obtained by widows belonging to young age cohorts.
-15

-$^{^{14}}$ Instead of age-cohort dummies, these estimations exploited age and age squared as regressors.
+$^{^{16}}$ Instead of age-cohort dummies, these estimations exploited age and age squared as regressors.